 By Masood Ahmed

 (Version in عربي)

-Filed under: Economic outlook, International Monetary Fund, Middle East | Tagged: capital markets, economic downturn, IMF, iMFdirect, inclusive growth, International Monetary Fund, jobs, macroeconomic stability, oil exporters, oil prices, Regional Economic Outlook: Middle East and North Africa, stock market, unemployment | 7 Comments »
+Filed under: Economic outlook, Employment, growth, IMF, International Monetary Fund, Middle East | Tagged: bank credit, bank intermediation, banking competition, banking sector, credit information, economic growth, equity, financial depth, financial sector, financial services, financial shallowness, macroeconomic stability, Regional Economic Outlook: Middle East and North Africa, stock market, unemployment | 7 Comments »